Alberta Irrigation: Frequently Asked Questions

 A: The Government of Alberta is providing a grant for 30% of the eligible costs, with the remaining 70% paid by the irrigation districts.
 The Canada Infrastructure Bank is providing a long-term low interest loan to Irrigating Alberta Inc., a consortium of the districts involved, for 50% of the eligible costs.

 Q: Will there be any changes required to water licenses because of these projects?

 A: No new water licensees or allocations will be required.
 Depending on the wording of their existing licenses, districts with new or expanded reservoirs might require minor licenses amendments to reflect changes in their reservoir evaporation losses, but these would not increase the amount of water allocated to any district.

 Q: Which reservoirs are included in this program?

-A: Chin Reservoir, which serves the St. Mary River, Taber and Raymond Irrigation Districts, and Snake Lake Reservoir in the Eastern Irrigation District will be enlarged.
+A: Chin Reservoir, which serves the St. Mary River and Raymond Irrigation Districts, and Snake Lake Reservoir in the Eastern Irrigation District will be enlarged.
 A new reservoir will be created in the Bow River Irrigation District at Deadhorse Coulee.
 The location of the fourth reservoir project has not yet been disclosed by the district involved.
 All four reservoir projects are off-stream storage.

 Q: When will the projects be built?

 A: Some modernization projects were already completed in early 2022.
-All modernization projects will be completed by the spring of 2025 and reservoir projects are to be completed by the spring of 2028.
+All modernization and reservoir projects are to be completed by the spring of 2028.